What Should You Do If Accused of Burglary?

 Posted by Ronald D. HeddingSep 18, 2019

-The crime of burglary in Los Angeles is a real problem.
-It brings a lot of negative connotations — meaning people who are convicted of burglary are viewed as individuals who can't be trusted because they steal other people's properties.
-California Penal Code 459 defines the crime of burglary.
+The crime of burglary in Los Angeles is a significant issue, carrying with it a weight of negative connotations.
+Those convicted of burglary are often perceived as untrustworthy individuals who unlawfully take others' properties.
+The California Penal Code 459 outlines the severity of this crime.

-And in addition to things that go on your record, you're also looking at a situation where you could be sent to prison for an extended period.
-If there's a person present when the burglary occurs, that makes the crime a violent felony which means that you would serve 85% of any time you get on the case.
+In addition to things that go on your record, you're also looking at a situation where you could be sent to prison for an extended period.
+If there's a person present when the burglary occurs, that makes the crime a violent felony, which means that you would serve 85% of any time you get on the case.

 Maybe the person did commit a burglary, but because of the person's lack of criminal record, their young age, and a host of other good factors — if there could be good factors in a burglary, prosecutors — can be used to try to differentiate you as a person from other individuals who commit residential burglaries and try to avoid a prison sentence and try to avoid some of the additional negative stigma and punishment that comes along with a burglary charge.
 Our Los Angeles criminal defense lawyers will examine this topic in more detail below.